Vince Melouney: Later career

-In 1970, Vince signed a solo deal with Kapp/MCA Records and used this opportunity to form and produce the short-lived group, Fanny Adams, with Doug Parkinson on lead vocals, Teddy Toi on bass, and Johnny Dick on drums who recorded one eponymous album Fanny Adams.
+In 1970, Melouney signed a solo deal with Kapp/MCA Records and used this opportunity to form and produce the short-lived group, Fanny Adams, with Doug Parkinson on lead vocals, Teddy Toi on bass, and Johnny Dick on drums who recorded one eponymous album Fanny Adams.

+Also in 1970, Melouney discovered American singer Donna Gaines (who would eventually become Donna Summer) in Germany and brought her to London where he produced a single "Sally Go 'Round the Roses" b/w "So Said The Man" (written by Melouney and Doug Parkinson.)
+This single was released in 1970 by MCA Records in the UK via Melouney's production arrangement with the label.

 In the summer of 1976, he met up with former Bee Gees bandmate Barry Gibb and they wrote "Let It Ride" and "Morning Rain", but neither song was recorded.
-Vince hopes to record these songs later in 2021.
+Melouney eventually recorded "Let It Ride" in early 2023 with his band Tall Poppy Syndrome, it was released as a digital single on 19 May 2023.

 He rejoined The Bee Gees for the "One Night Only" concert in Sydney, playing to an audience of 66,000 fans at Stadium Australia on 27 March 1999 and later reunited with Billy Thorpe and the original Aztecs for the successful "Long Way to the Top" tour in 2002 and 2003.
-After finishing that tour, he completed his first solo album, released with the title Covers which had ten cover versions of songs, including "Poison Ivy”, “Come Together", and "Over The Rainbow".
+After finishing that tour, he completed his first solo album, released with the title Covers which had ten cover versions of songs, including "Poison Ivy", "Come Together", and "Over The Rainbow".

 Melouney's influence was the Band, through their album Music from Big Pink, as he explained: "I am influenced to the extent that I can see what they are doing and I respect that.
-I’ve let their ideas augment my ideas".
+I've let their ideas augment my ideas".